 Educated at King Edward VI Grammar School in Retford, he was in the school XI for five seasons, being captain in 1921, his final year.

-This form with the 2nd team saw him make his First-Class debut for Nottinghamshire v New Zealanders in July 1927.
-In 1928 he continued to do well for the 2nd XI and appeared twice in the county side; in the second game, versus Middlesex in August, he captained the side in Arthur Carr's absence.
+This form with the 2nd team saw him make his First-Class debut for Nottinghamshire v New Zealand in July 1927.
+In 1928 he continued to do well for the Seconds and appeared twice in the county side; in the second game, versus Middlesex in August, he captained the side in Arthur Carr's absence.

-In 1929 and 1930 he was seen neither in the Nottinghamshire 1st or 2nd XI, his cricket being confined to games with Sir Julien Cahn's XI; in the winter of 1929/30 he toured the Argentine with Cahn's XI.
+In 1929 and 1930 he was seen neither in the Nottinghamshire First nor Second XI, his cricket being confined to games with Sir Julien Cahn's XI; in the winter of 1929/30 he toured the Argentine with Cahn's XI.

-In 1932 he visited Denmark with the same side and in 1933 he toured North America.
+In 1932 he visited Denmark with the same side and in 1933 toured North America.
 In these years he made a solitary appearance for Nottinghamshire, coming into the side versus Gloucestershire in 1931 when both Staples and Voce were injured.
 In the second innings he bowled very well, taking 4 for 71.

 On 21 December 1931, when he was working as a veterinary surgeon in Louth, Heane was informed that he had been selected as joint captain of Nottinghamshire for 1935 with Stuart Rhodes.
 This followed the furore over Bill Voce's non-appearance against the touring Australians and the subsequent removal of Arthur Carr as skipper.
 Although the timing of the announcement was a surprise to Heane, he had in fact been spoken of as Carr's successor for some seasons.